-My name is Matt Whalen and I am an Ecology PhD student working with Jay Stachowicz at the University of California in Davis.
-I am generally interested in how interactions between species shape food webs and in how diversity at multiple scales determines the stability and functioning of ecosystems.
+My name is Matt Whalen and I am a postdoctoral fellow with the Hakai Institute, University of British Columbia, and MarineGEO.
+I am generally interested in how environmental conditions and interactions among species shape food webs and in how biodiversity at multiple scales determines the stability and functioning of ecosystems.
 I particularly like working with plants and animals in marine systems.

 I am also interested in thinking about questions of deep history on our planet, which can tell us about how present patterns of interaction in ecosystems arose, and in figuring out where our ecosystems are headed in the future.

-I enjoy being on the water, hiking, brewing beer, cooking with my partner, and the feeling I get when I see how math and science yield insights into the natural world that exists in and around all of us.
+I enjoy being on the water, hiking, brewing beer, cooking with my partner, and the feeling I get when I see how math, science, and art yield insights into the natural world that exists in and around all of us.

 Thanks for visiting and feel free to drop a line.